Russian Civil War: Barrier troops

+The barrier troops were also used to enforce Bolshevik control over food supplies in areas controlled by the Red Army as part of Lenin's war communism policies, a role which soon earned them the hatred of the Russian civilian population.

+These policies in part led to the Russian famine of 1921–1922, which killed about five million people.
+However, the famine was preceded by bad harvests, harsh winter, drought especially in the Volga Valley which was exacerbated by a range of factors including the war, the presence of the White Army and the methods of war communism.
+The outbreaks of diseases such as cholera and typhus were also contributing factors to the famine casualties.

 Central Asia (1918)

-In February 1918 the Red Army overthrew the White Russian-supported Kokand Autonomy of Turkestan.
+In February 1918, the Red Army overthrew the White Russian-supported Kokand Autonomy of Turkestan.
 Although that move seemed to solidify Bolshevik power in Central Asia, more troubles soon arose for the Red Army as the Allied Forces began to intervene.
 British support of the White Army provided the greatest threat to the Red Army in Central Asia during 1918.
 Britain sent three prominent military leaders to the area.
 One was Lieutenant Colonel Frederick Marshman Baile, who recorded a mission to Tashkent, from where the Bolsheviks forced him to flee.
 Another was General Wilfrid Malleson, leading the Malleson Mission, who assisted the Mensheviks in Ashkhabad (now the capital of Turkmenistan) with a small Anglo-Indian force.
 However, he failed to gain control of Tashkent, Bukhara and Khiva.
 The third was Major General Dunsterville, who was driven out by the Bolsheviks of Central Asia only a month after his arrival in August 1918.
 Despite setbacks as a result of British invasions during 1918, the Bolsheviks continued to make progress in bringing the Central Asian population under their influence.
 The first regional congress of the Russian Communist Party convened in the city of Tashkent in June 1918 in order to build support for a local Bolshevik Party.

 Left SR Uprising

 On 6 July 1918, two Left Socialist-Revolutionaries and Cheka employees, Yakov Blumkin and Nikolai Andreyev, assassinated the German ambassador, Count Mirbach.
 In Moscow a Left SR uprising was put down by the Bolsheviks, mass arrests of Socialist-Revolutionaries followed, and executions became more frequent.
 Chamberlin noted, "The time of relative leniency toward former fellow-revolutionists was over.
 The Left Socialist Revolutionaries, of course, were no longer tolerated as members of the Soviets; from this time the Soviet regime became a pure and undiluted dictatorship of the Communist Party."
-Similarly, Boris Savinkov's surprise attacks were suppressed, with many of the conspirators being executed, as "Mass Red Terror" became a reality.
+Similarly, Boris Savinkov's surprise attacks were suppressed, and many of the conspirators executed, as "Mass Red Terror" became a reality.